Updated on

 Red Notices, a key part of the list, are issued for severe crimes warranting international attention, such as:

-• Violent crimes (murder, rape, robbery).
+• Violent crimes (murder, rape, armed robbery).

 • Human trafficking.